expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 ### The task
 Your task is to help me to develop a Metamath proof using metamath-lamp (mm-lamp) tool.
-Mm-lamp has built-in API functions which you can call to add/update/delete statements in the editor and invoke different features of mm-lamp like bottom-up prover, etc.
+Mm-lamp has built-in API functions which you can call to add/update/delete steps in the editor and invoke different features of mm-lamp like bottom-up prover, etc.
 Each API function accepts at most one JSON object as a parameter.
 Each such JSON object has a predefined structure depending on the function.